MYTH 3: If I enter in advance and my entry is lost, I will be

 eligibility include most or all tournaments played during the previous month.

-ACTUAL: The deadline for events to be included in the official ratings is the first Friday of the previous month.
-That means, for example, that if you are interested in playing in a November tournament (November official ratings used), events received by USCF after the first Friday in October will not affect that rating.
-The November ratings appear online at www.uscfratings.org about Oct 10.
+ACTUAL: The deadline for events to be included in the official ratings is the third Wednesday of the previous month.
+That means, for example, that if you are interested in playing in a November tournament (November official ratings used), events received by USCF after the third Wednesday in October will not affect that rating.
+The November ratings will appear online at www.uscfratings.org a few days after the third Wednesday of October.

-MYTH 8: You can't do a bye in round 1 by entering after the round has started.
+MYTH 11: You can't obtain a bye in round 1 by entering after the round has started.

 ACTUAL: No problem, just arrive before round 2 pairings and you can enter with a round 1 bye, we don't need to know in advance that you are coming.
 Or arrive before round 3 pairings and you can take two byes.
 Of course, this is a late entry so for most events the fee is slightly higher.